Ribosome-rbx/TrajDeblur-NeRF/README.md

 This dataset is captured by Hololens2 and consists of two video recordings of two different room scenes.
 Each capture contains thousands of RGB video frames in 1280×720, monocular depth frames in a lower capturing frequency, the intrinsic parameters of the camera, and the corresponding camera poses and timestamp for each RGB frame.
 For the first capture ([AnnaTrain](https://drive.google.com/file/d/1ejI0oGDvouf8kSXmtE2YtDnUD5xQ9CJ0/view)/[GowthamTrain](https://drive.google.com/file/d/1SDoMu82SKCXeIN0Jx5hPdFrSIh5NdLd5/view)), the HoloLens has a relatively slow movement, which results in a dataset containing less motion blur.
 While the second capture (named [AnnaTest](https://drive.google.com/file/d/1GM86hnksWmncO_VzHofgo8cX0_KKEzvO/view)/[GowthamTest](https://drive.google.com/file/d/1ch8T6YyFJjmdYxV6ZIc7_MvTgNo4QHTE/view)) contains more motion blur.
 Here use the AnnaTrain as an example.
 ```
 AnnaTrain
-     ├── Depth
+     ├── Depth (not used for this method)
-     ├── Head
+     ├── Head (not used for this method)
-     ├── SceneUnderstanding
+     ├── SceneUnderstanding (not used for this method)
-     ├── Video
+     ├── Video(rename into: images)
      └── poses_bounds.npy
 ```

 Following these steps to use Room Dataset
+1. Rename `Video` folder into images
-1. Run `./llff_convertion.py` to transform camera poses from HoloLens to COLMAP.
+2. Run `./llff_convertion.py` to transform camera poses from HoloLens to COLMAP.
 Store the poses_bounds.npy following the above data structure.
-2. Change code in `load_llff.py` line **268** (you'll see instructions there)
+3. Change code in `load_llff.py` line **268** (you'll see instructions there)
-3. Modify data paths in config files correspondingly.
+4. Modify data paths in config files correspondingly.

+**For more information regarding coordinate transformation, check [this](https://github.com/Dzl666/3DVision_DSNerf#coordinate-system)**
 ## Contact
 Boxiang Rong - borong@ethz.ch